-BlackRock expects all companies to establish an audit committee, a remuneration committee, and a nomination committee.4 All committees should have written terms of reference which should, inter alia, clearly set out the committee's roles and responsibilities, composition, structure, membership requirements and the procedures for inviting non-committee members to attend meetings.
+BlackRock expects all companies to establish an audit committee and encourages all companies to establish nomination and compensation committees.
+All committees should have written terms of reference which should, inter alia, clearly set out the committee's roles and responsibilities, composition, structure, membership requirements and the procedures for inviting non-committee members to attend meetings.
 All committee terms of reference should be available to investors.